President Donald Trump Seemingly Ignores Question About John McCain's Legacy During Oval Office Event

 President Donald Trump held an event in the Oval Office Monday morning where he talked about ending the North American Free Trade Agreement in favor of a bilateral trade deal with Mexico.
 The event had some awkward moments throughout the short gathering and now a question by a reporter at the end of the Oval Office event is generating a lot of buzz across social media.

 As the Inquisitr shared, President Donald Trump’s Oval Office gathering to announce the end of NAFTA included some difficult moments.
 Perhaps the most notable related to Trump’s efforts at getting Mexican President Enrique Pena Nieto on the phone.
-The wait for the call to connect and successfully come up via the speaker was awkward, and the conversation itself had its tense moments too.
+The wait for the call to connect and successfully come up via the speaker was awkward, and the conversation itself had its tense moments, too.

 Toward the end of the event, reporters were trying to ask the president questions.
 One came up about Senator John McCain and his legacy in the wake of the senator’s death and Trump’s response was notable.
 ABC News Chief White House correspondent Jonathan Karl tweeted that he asked the president if he had any thoughts to share on McCain’s legacy.
 Karl says that Trump heard him, but did not answer the question.